Oakdale star making transition from football to wrestling

 The transition from football to wrestling never is easy.
-Ask Oakdale High junior Bronson Harmon.
+Ask Oakdale High School junior Bronson Harmon.

 Then came wrestling and no rest for Harmon, a Sac-Joaquin Section Masters champion as a sophomore.
 The physical and emotional demands of wrestling are light years apart from football.